-On October 9, the Company, through one of its Argentinean subsidiaries, Huemules S.A., entered into a definitive agreement with Compañía Inversora de Minas SAU ("Ciminas") acquiring four mineral properties, surrounding and consolidating the Mina Angela property block, in Chubut, and optimizes the project potential beyond the existing Mina Angela non-contiguous tenements.
+On October 9, 2024 the Company, through one of its Argentinean subsidiaries, Huemules S.A., entered into a definitive agreement with Compañía Inversora de Minas SAU ("Ciminas") acquiring four mineral properties, surrounding and consolidating the Mina Angela property block, in Chubut, and optimizes the project potential beyond the existing Mina Angela non-contiguous tenements.

-On November 6, the Company was formally notified by the Rio Negro provincial authorities that the final resolution to proceed with the construction, development and production of the Calcatreu project had been issued.
-Also, during November all the geotechnical planned work for the pad foundation had been completed.
+On November 6, 2024 the Company was formally notified by the Rio Negro provincial authorities that the final resolution to proceed with the construction, development and production of the Calcatreu project had been issued.